Raphael-Boichot/The-TinyGB-Printer/README.md

 - A noticeable amount of compatible games listed here are considered as the [shittiest GB/GBC games](https://w.atwiki.jp/gcmatome/pages/33.html).
 I must admit that "playing" some of them (in one case even making a mandatory 100% to just unlock the printer menu) was less enjoyable than a visit to the dentist.
 I mean some games gave me nausea *systematically* when playing (yes, I'm thinking of you, E.T.
 The Extra-Terrestrial: Digital Companion, you piece of shit), which is *not always* the case with dental care.

 ## Running batteryless (at your own risk)
+Foreword: SD and VCC are never connected in Game Boy genuine cables nor required by any known Nintendo product.
+There is no specifications for them contrary to SI and SO which are crossed.
+It appears that most after market cables (at least the three I own) have SD and VCC wired AND crossed.
+The device here necessitates after market cables so everything here is designed considering that SD and VCC are crossed within the cable.

-Depending on the Game Boy model or flash cartridge you use, it is possible tu run the device from the +5V of the serial port only.
+Depending on the Game Boy model or flash cartridge you use, it is so possible tu run the device from the +5V (VCC) of the serial port only.
 For this, I recommend using the TinyGB Printer **without an SD flash cartridge** (so no EZ-FLASH Junior for example).
 It should put you in a situation where enough juice is available from that poor internal Game Boy power converter.

-Run a wire from the +5V from the Pi pico to the +5V of the serial port (follow strictly the wiring shown in the next image).
 I recommend using a low forward voltage Shottky diode like a BYV1040 (like here), a 1N5817 or a BAT41 to avoid any fatal connection if the USB is connected as well as the serial. **Cathode must be mounted facing the Pi Pico**.
-You also have to used a **third party serial cable** as genuine ones have the +5V (VDD) not connected.
+You also have to used a **third party serial cable with SD and VCC crossed** as genuine ones have VCC and SD not wired.

 Now you're ready to run without battery and **at your own risk**.
 On my side, it works at least on a GBA and a GBC modded with a TFT display, genuine power converter, with two different third party cables I own (the transparent green oddity sold on Amazon and the regular black crap from Aliexpress).
 These are the only tests I've made, you're on your own for your particular display / console combo if it does not work.
 If connecting the device just crashes your Game Boy, better use to the normal "with battery" setup.
 You can use this [PCB](/PCB_2.0_batteryless/) to play by yourself with this design.

-### Retrofit of PCB 2.0 to run batteryless (third party link cable required)
+### Retrofit of PCB 2.0 to run batteryless (third party link cable with SD and VCC crossed required)
 ![](/Images/Running_batteryless.png)
 ![](/Images/Running_batteryless_2.jpg)
 (Credit: Raphaël BOICHOT)